-“Growing your subscriber base and tracking the lead growth rate, month on month, is the best marketing KPI to ensure that your startup is keeping your sales team busy.” – Vaibhav Gupta, iSchoolConnect Inc.
+“Growing your subscriber base and tracking the lead growth rate with a marketing dashboard software, month on month, is the best marketing KPI to ensure that your startup is keeping your sales team busy.” – Vaibhav Gupta, iSchoolConnect Inc.

 “In the beginning,” Laurel Mintz of Elevate My Brand posited, “startups are really competing with themselves.
 The best thing you can do is put one foot in front of the other and celebrate the small successes as you go.”

 That’s why Mintz contends that “regardless of channel, the most important marketing KPI in the startup world is month-over-month (MoM) growth.”